 The research followed the guidelines of the Bioethics Committee of the Jagiellonian University, with opinion number 1072.6120.359.2020, dated 16/12/2020.
 All the participants provided informed consent and were informed of their right to resign from the survey at any given point without any negative repercussions.

-Sleep problems and stimulants use assessment
+Sleep problems and smoking use assessment

-To assess the use of stimulants and the extent of women's exposure to cigarette smoke from traditional and electronic cigarettes (passive smoking), pregnant women were queried about smoking cigarettes during pregnancy (yes/no) and smoking in their immediate surroundings (yes/no).
+To assess the use of smoking and the extent of women's exposure to cigarette smoke from traditional and electronic cigarettes (passive smoking), pregnant women were queried about smoking cigarettes during pregnancy (yes/no) and smoking in their immediate surroundings (yes/no).
 Sleep problems were self-reported in 3 categories: difficulties in falling asleep (yes/no), waking up too early (yes/no), and difficulties in maintaining sleep (yes/no).

 Statistical analysis

 Multivariate logistic regression models were used to determine the association between active and passive smoking during pregnancy, and the occurrence of sleep difficulties in pregnant women.
-Each aspect of sleep difficulties and stimulant use: active smoking (no=0 vs. yes=1), and passive smoking (no=0 vs. yes=1), was analyzed in separate models with 3 variables describing sleep issues (6 models in total, with “Model 1” referred to active smoking, while “Model 2” referred to passive smoking).
+Each aspect of sleep difficulties and smoking : active smoking (no=0 vs. yes=1), and passive smoking (no=0 vs. yes=1), was analyzed in separate models with 3 variables describing sleep issues (6 models in total, with “Model 1” referred to active smoking, while “Model 2” referred to passive smoking).
 The presence of sleep issues constituted the reference group in the models (no sleep problems=0 vs. presence of sleep problems=1), and the complete dataset for each participant was used for analysis.
 Control variables were selected based on available literature describing the risk factors for sleep problems in pregnant women.
 Among the control variables, we included age (in years) (Delgado & Louis, 2022; Andres & Day, 2000), satisfaction with life, and financial situation (subjective rating on a scale of 1-7) (Cai et al., 2017 ), trimester of pregnancy (dummy-coded, where trimester 1st was the reference level to trimester 2nd and trimester 3rd respectively), the occurrence of pregnancy complications (no=0 vs. yes=1), complaints of nausea or vomiting (no=0 vs. yes=1) (Liamsombut & Tantrakul, 2022; Sanchez et al., 2020), state of anxiety as score and level of depression.
 In addition, each model presented had several control variables such as education (lower than tertiary education=0 vs. tertiary education=1) and place of residence (city<100,000 residents=0 vs. city>100,000 residents=1) (Cai et al., 2017; Kempler et al., 2012; Mezick et al., 2008).
 Since the project was conducted during the pandemic period, the fact that a pregnant woman had COVID-19 (no=0 vs. yes=1) was also included in the analyses (Cai et al., 2017, Preis et al., 2020).
 The variables were scaled and then mean-centered.
 Each model included the same set of control factors.
 Only cases with no missing data were included in the analysis.
 A probability value of p<0.05 indicated statistically significant results.
 Hosmer and Lemenshow test was used to confirm the goodness of fit for the logistic regression models.
 We used the percentages calculated from the obtained ORs for each variable in the models to describe the results.
 Analyses were performed using SPSS software, version 27 (Chicago, IL, USA).

 Results